-On an existing Oracle Clusterware or Oracle RAC installation, if the prior version of Oracle ASM instances on all nodes is 11g Release 1 or later, then you are provided with the option to perform a rolling upgrade of Oracle ASM instances.
-If the earlier version of Oracle ASM instances on an Oracle RAC installation are from a release before 11g Release 1, then rolling upgrades cannot be performed.
-In that case, Oracle ASM on all nodes are upgraded to 12c Release 1 (12.1).
+On an existing Oracle Clusterware or Oracle RAC installation, if the prior version of Oracle ASM instances on all nodes is Oracle ASM 11g Release 1, then you are provided with the option to perform a rolling upgrade of Oracle ASM instances.
+If the prior version of Oracle ASM instances on an Oracle RAC installation are from a release prior to Oracle Database 11g release 1, then rolling upgrades cannot be performed.
+Oracle ASM on all nodes will be upgraded to Oracle ASM 12c Release 1 (12.1).